 Fees: Standard £ 196 Conc £No conc.
 Full £196

-For anyone wishing to prepare for the Cambridge First Certificate in English examination.
-This is an ideal course for those wishing to live and work in the UK or another English-speaking country.
+For anyone wishing to prepare for the Academic IELTS examination.
+This is an ideal course for those wishing to study at university in the UK or another English-speaking country.

-You should already be at intermediate level or above before joining the course.
+You should already be at an upper intermediate level or above before joining the course.

-Be ready to sit the exam and achieve a Cambridge First Certificate in English.
+Be ready to sit the IELTS exam and achieve your desired score.

-It's a 15-week course and the classes are scheduled twice a week for a total of 5 hours (total 75 hours).
-Students will practise and hone their skills in exam techniques (by using past papers) and improve real life English language skills.
+It's a 15 -week course and the classes are scheduled twice a week for a total of 5 hours (total 75 hours).
+Students will practise and hone their skills in exam techniques (by using past papers) and improve English language skills.

 Students will be given 2-3 hours homework every single week.
 Learners are also encouraged to immerse themselves in all aspects of British life to ensure maximum exposure to the English language.